bigbird7821/ansible-vagrant-skeleton/doc/adr/0008-all-play-directories-should-include-install-configure-test-and-ping.md

 ## Context

 As common functionality is refactored out of specific application roles, then so should there be no duplication of the plays that include and test these roles.

-Therfore the following decision was made:

 ## Decision

-There should be a common set of install.yml, configure.yml, and test.yml plays.
-For example, **./applications/eureka/plays/configure.yml** will first reference the **./applicaitons/common/plays/configure.yml**, and then do its own specific configuration actions.
+Therfore, a common set of install.yml, configure.yml, and test.yml playbooks should contain all common setup and testing.
+For example, **./applications/skeleton/plays/configure.yml** will first reference the **./applicaitons/common/plays/configure.yml**, and then do its own specific configuration actions.

 ```yaml
 ---